dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 # MacOS

-This OS is retarded btw, please use Linux + KDE if you can.
+The best overall desktop OS even when compared to Linux + KDE.

 ## shortcuts

-Some keyboard shortcuts can be changed, some can't.
+Some keyboard shortcuts can be changed, some can't (or are a bit complicated to change).
 Go to Settings -> Keyboard -> Shortcuts to view the changeable ones.

 ### command+Q